marlic7/library-mixin-fake/README.md

 </pre>

 We expect to have in each scope proper version of underscorek lib. <br>
-Because of node cache for require modules and trivial implementation (in master branch) we failed. <br>
+Because of node cache for require modules and our trivial implementation (in master branch) we failed. <br>
 The proper working solution is in repaired branch.

 For test it in your environment do this: